schani/clojurec/README.md

 This is compiler for the Clojure programming language that targets C as a backend.
 It is based on ClojureScript and was started off ClojureScript's commit `0e0aa7fdd379649bf87f8fff5c6a64e37fe616a4`.

+# Status

+This project is no longer actively maintained, though PRs and such are still welcome.

+# Background, Features, and Limitations

+Forked off of a version of ClojureScript circa 2012 (prior to Clojure and ClojureScript being refactored to use the same compiler or front end), ClojureC provides:

+* Generation of C or Objective-C code, enabling faster startup than JVM-based executables

+    Objective-C message sending uses the section character (§) in place of the at-sign (@), as the latter is already used by Clojure.

+* Ability to statically expose any C function to ClojureC (dynamic loading might be possible but is not currently implemented)

+    See **clojurec/binder/**.

+* An implementation of the Boehm Garbage Collector (GC)

+* Incomplete support for native threads

+    Exception handling currently uses two global variables (could be replaced with thread-local vars?).

+    Extending protocols might also not be threadsafe.

+* No support for "modern" Clojure language features such as transducers

+* No **eval**

+* Limited optimization, really only as demanded by the language

+    For example, **loop**/**recur** is turned into a real loop.

+* Exception support

+    Implemented via **setjmp**/**longjmp**.

+# Alternatives to ClojureC

+If native threads are not important, but fast startup is, consider using **ClojureScript** instead of ClojureC, as the startup time for the **v8** engine is reportedly much faster than for the JVM.

+# Future Plans

+As there seem to be few known use cases for programs that need to both start up quickly _and_ use native threading, it is perhaps not surprising that there's little apparent interest in making the necessary changes to "productize" ClojureC.
+Such changes could include:

+* Full support for native threads

+* Supporting the latest version of the Clojure language

+* Supporting a C++ back end

+* Retargeting the GCC compiler back end

+* Implementing a proper optimizer

+* Providing improved debugger support

+Other than (perhaps) full native-thread support, each of the above item would represent a substantial investment of resources that are not, at present, available.

+# Historical Info

 ## Community and Organization

 We use a [Trello board](https://trello.com/board/clojurec/500e79c3b8ec5a3d7f1786d1) to keep track of ideas, proposals, TODOs, bugs and who's doing what.
 If you plan to contribute, please do join the board.